-Local architect Adam Kane placed the studio at right angles to the residence to orient it towards indirect southern light, while the garage is placed opposite.
+Local practice Adam Kane Architects placed the studio at right angles to the residence to orient it towards indirect southern light, while the garage is placed opposite.

 The arrangement of the Blackwood Studio creates a courtyard in between the three volumes, while also maintaining views between the residence's entrance and the street, and towards the garden.

 The practice chose the gabled shape and corrugated-metal roofing to reference the style of surrounding barns.

 The cement-sheeting on the exterior is left free from ornamentation to add a contemporary update to the traditional form.

 A minimal aesthetic is used inside the painting studio, including concrete flooring, to complement the exterior.
 White-painted walls also provide blank surfaces for displaying artwork.